Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Conclusion

 \section{Conclusion}

-In this work, we presented an interpretable and comprehensive natural language–based framework for automated audio editing evaluation, built upon Qwen2-Audio with Difference- and Commonality-focused fine-tuning and CoT instruction tuning.
-Through carefully designed strategies, our approach provides rich, interpretable, and high-accuracy assessments that align closely with both human judgments and objective metrics.
-These results establish a solid foundation for reliable evaluation, informed model selection, and potential reinforcement learning–based optimization of future MLLM-based audio editing models.
+In this work, we present an interpretable, natural language–based framework for automated audio editing evaluation, built upon Qwen2-Audio with Difference- and Commonality-focused fine-tuning and CoT instruction tuning.
+By employing carefully designed strategies, our approach delivers rich, interpretable, and descriptive assessments that closely align with both human judgments and objective metrics.
+These results provide a foundation for reliable evaluation, informed model selection, and future reinforcement learning–based optimization of MLLM-driven audio editing systems.